CrossRef/pdfextract/readme.md

 ## Design

-pdf-extract's is split into functional units called "parsers", each of which constructs a single "spatial object" type.
+pdf-extract's is split into functional units called *parsers*, each of which constructs a single *spatial object* type.
 For example, pdf-extract comes with a number of default parsers, each one of which outputs one of these types of spatial object: